Madagascar: Traditional Medicine and Healthcare Systems (Summer)

 Dr. Herlyne Ramihantaniarivo

 Herlyne Ramihantaniarivo lectures on topics such as access to health care, health-care funding, and poverty and its relation to health care.
-A practicing physician, Herlyne is director of partnerships at the Ministry of Public Health, Focal Point of Madagascar for Global Funds, and coordinator of Project CURE since 2009.
+A practicing physician, Herlyne is Director General at the Ministry of Public Health, Focal Point of Madagascar for Global Funds, and coordinator of Project CURE since 2009.
 In addition to her MD from the University of Antananarivo School of Medicine, she earned an MPH in health management from the University of Hawaii.
 She is the founder and president of the Association Zahana , which is involved in rural development programs, including the provision of potable water.
 She is a member of the Cercle Chrétien de la Santé and the East-West Center Alumni-Hawaii.
 Herlyne’s presentations at national and international conferences and workshops include, “Use of Traditional Medicine in Reproductive Health Disorders.”

 Nata Bozy is a traditional healer who specializes in mother and child health.
 During the rural homestay period, Nata teaches the use of plants and massage techniques for the prevention and treatment of diseases.

 Telovavy is a traditional healer and a reninjaza (traditional birth attendant).
 A native of Andasibe II, she is known for her use of medicinal plants in the prevention and treatment of diseases as well as her involvement in maternal health issues in the Andasibe- Moramanga commune.
 She lectures on the use of medicinal plants in traditional medicine.